Roger Manners, 5th Earl of Rutland: Life

 He was born probably at Kirk Deighton, Yorkshire, where he was baptized on 19 November 1576.

-Manners' uncle, Edward Manners, 3rd Earl of Rutland had died 14 April 1587.
-He passed the Earldom of Rutland and Barony of Manners to his brother, John, but the Barony de Ros went to his only child, daughter Elizabeth.
+Manners' uncle Edward Manners, 3rd Earl of Rutland had died 14 April 1587.
+He left the Earldom of Rutland and the Barony of Manners to his brother, John, but the Barony de Ros went to his only child, daughter Elizabeth.
 The 4th Earl died less than a year later, on 24 February 1588, passing the title on to his son.
 This meant that Rutland's inheritance was complicated by the demands of two wills and jointures for two dowager countesses and disputes between them.
-Since he was 11 when his father died, he became a royal ward of Queen Elizabeth.
+Since he was only 11 when his father died, he became a royal ward of Queen Elizabeth.
 His wardship was originally promised to Robert Dudley, 1st Earl of Leicester, but Dudley died on 4 September 1588 and Sir William Cecil, Lord Burghley, the Queen's Secretary of State and chief advisor, became his guardian.
 His cousin, Elizabeth Manners, had been placed in Burghley's household after the death of her father.

 From late 1587, Rutland was educated under the supervision of John Jegon at Queens' College, Cambridge and later at Corpus Christi College, Cambridge.
-He was at Cambridge when he received the news of his father's death, and he returned home for his father's funeral, where he remained until mid-May 1588, after Burghley insisted he return to Cambridge to continue his education.
-Rutland received his MA on 20 February 1595, in a grand ceremony planned and managed by Robert Devereux, 2nd Earl of Essex, the Queen's then-favourite and the late Dudley's stepson.
+He was at Cambridge when he received the news of his father's death, and he returned home for his father's funeral, and remained there until mid-May 1588, after Burghley insisted he return to Cambridge to continue his education.
+Rutland graduated as MA on 20 February 1595, in a grand ceremony planned and managed by Robert Devereux, 2nd Earl of Essex, the Queen's then-favourite and the late Dudley's stepson.

 Rutland soon became a follower of Robert Devereux, 2nd Earl of Essex.
 This was to cause him serious problems when he became implicated in the Essex Rebellion of 1601.
-Rutland was imprisoned for several months and was fined the "staggering" amount of £30000, three times more than any other conspirator.
+Rutland was imprisoned for several months and was fined the "staggering" amount of £30,000: three times more than any other conspirator.
 He was taken to the Tower of London but allowed to bring his own furnishings, including a suite of tapestry from the Great Chamber of Haddon Hall.
 In order to pay the debt he was forced to sell land, causing a major argument with his mother, who refused to accept the loss of family estates.

+After the accession of James I, Rutland travelled north to meet the king at Worksop Manor.
+James then came to Belvoir, where masons and carpenters worked to ready the castle.
+Tents were hired to accommodate the king's followers.
+The Earl gave Inigo Jones (described as a "picture maker") £10 in June 1604.
+He bought plants and grafted fruit trees for Belvoir from Sir Thomas Tresham.

-After the accession of James I, Rutland's position improved somewhat, but remained difficult.
+The Earl's position improved somewhat, but remained difficult.
 His wife Elizabeth was humiliated in 1605 when a goldsmith had her arrested for debt.